-- Read More –So, I am truly enjoying John Maxwell’s newest book, The 16 Undeniable Laws of Communication – Apply Them and Make the Most of Your Message.
+- Read More –So, I am finding my groove with John Maxwell’s newest book, The 16 Undeniable Laws of Communication – Apply Them and Make the Most of Your Message.
 Each week, I will travel with you through a chapter of this book.
-This week we review Law # 6 of 16:
+This week we review Law # 5 of 16:

-Law # 6 – The Law of Content
+Law # 5 – The Law of Collaboration

 Quote of the week:

 “You can choose to either be focused on things that matter or allow yourself to be swept away in a sea of distraction.” – Rory Vaden, author of Procrastinate on Purpose